 There are many movies that are worth seeing, but there are a lot of stinkers as well.
 My goal here is to weed out the good from the bad.

 When a family moves into a new home, they begin to suspect that the house may be haunted.
-Strange things start happening around the house, and Renai Lambert (Rose Byrne) even starts seeing spirits with the home.
-As the incidents begin to escalate, Renai and her husband, Josh (Patrick Wilson), begin to suspect that a spirit is after their son, Dalton (Ty Simpkins).
-Thus, they seek the help of an expert.
+Strange things start happening around the house, and Renai Lambert (Rose Byrne) starts seeing spirits within the home.
+As the incidents begin to escalate, Renai and her husband Josh (Patrick Wilson) begin to suspect that a spirit is after their son, Dalton (Ty Simpkins).
+Entirely outside their element, they seek the help of an expert.

-Elise (Lin Shaye) is a medium, and is a paranormal expert.
-She tells Renai and Josh about a spiritual realm known as The Further, and tells them that some individuals can travel to The Further in their sleep.
-Elise also tells them that their son, Dalton, is one such individual.
+Elise (Lin Shaye) is a medium, and she is a paranormal expert.
+She tells Renai and Josh about a spiritual realm known as the Further, and she tells them that some individuals can travel to this realm in their sleep.
+Elise also tells them that Dalton is one such individual.
 He is powerful, and dark spirits are drawn to him, seeking to use him to enter the world of the living.
-Dalton has already entered a comatose state as he is stuck in The Further.
+Unfortunately, Dalton’s latest trip into the Further has not ended, as has entered a comatose state with his consciousness being stuck in the spirit realm.
 If Elise, Josh, and Renai do not act quickly, Dalton may be lost forever.

 The Pros & Cons